UNWTO Looks to “Re-Write Tourism History” at Official Re-Opening of China

 In the past year, China has established itself as a leading supporter of UNWTO in several core priority areas.
 These include Nature Positive Tourism, which UNWTO placed on the agenda of the United Nations Biodiversity Conference (COP15), for which China served as President.

-UNWTO will return to China in September for the Global Tourism Economic Forum (GTEF), to be held in Macau.
+UNWTO will return to China in September for the Global Tourism Economy Forum (GTEF), to be held in Macau.
 The tenth edition of the Forum will again provide a platform for governments, business leaders, experts, and academics to advance shared plans for the sustainable development of tourism.